-The program leading to the degree in Communication Sciences and Disorders is designed to prepare the student to function independently as a speech-language pathologist within the profession of communication disorders.
+The program leading to the degree in Communication Sciences and Disorders is designed to prepare the student to function independently as a speech-language pathologist.
 To accomplish that objective, it is necessary that the student develop knowledge and/or competencies in several areas:

-Completion of a master’s degree is required prior to earning certification in speech-language pathology from the American Speech-Language-Hearing Association and prior to earning a license from the Wisconsin Department of Public Instruction for employment in public schools.
+Completion of a master’s degree is required prior to earning certification in speech-language pathology from the American Speech-Language-Hearing Association and prior to earning a license from the Wisconsin Department of Public Instruction for employment in public schools or from the Wisconsin Department of Safety and Professional Services for employment in all other settings.
 Almost all employment in speech-language pathology requires the master’s degree.
 The master’s degree program in speech-language pathology at this University is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association and is approved by the Wisconsin Department of Public Instruction.
 There is no program in audiology at UW-Eau Claire.

-Practicum experience is planned to serve the needs and interests of graduate students in communication sciences and disorders.
-They may obtain a diversity of clinical experience through the Center for Communication Disorders on campus and its many affiliated practicum sites.
-Under the supervision of qualified University personnel and qualified on-site employees at affiliated practicum sites elsewhere, students have opportunities to encounter clients ranging in age across the lifespan who exhibit all types of communication disorders.
-The affiliated practicum sites are varied, including hospitals, clinics, community agencies, and schools.
+Practicum experiences are planned to serve the needs and interests of graduate students in communication sciences and disorders.
+They obtain a variety of clinical experiences through the Center for Communication Disorders on campus and the department's many affiliated practicum sites.
+Under the supervision of qualified University personnel and qualified on-site speech-language pathologists at affiliated practicum sites, students have the opportunity to work with clients ranging in age across the lifespan with all types of communication disorders.
+The affiliated practicum sites vary, including hospitals, clinics, community agencies, and schools.